 Under no circumstances should the software be able to reprogram the WDT or any of its necessary components (like reset vectors, I/O pins used by the watchdog, etc).
 Assume runaway code runs under the guidance of a malevolent deity.

 Build a watchdog that monitors the entire system's operation.
 Don't assume that things are fine just because some loop or ISR runs often enough to tickle the watchdog timer.
-A software-only watchdog should look at a variety of parameters to insure the product is healthy, kicking the dog only if everything is OK.
+A software-only watchdog should look at a variety of parameters to ensure the product is healthy, kicking the dog only if everything is OK.
 What is a software crash, after all?
 Occasionally the system executes a HALT and stops, but more often the code vectors off to a random location, continuing to run instructions.
 Maybe only one task crashed.
 Perhaps only one is still alive - no doubt that which kicks the dog.

 Think about what can go wrong in your system.
 Take corrective action when that's possible, but initiate a reset when it's not.
 For instance, can your system recover from exceptions like floating point overflows or divides by zero?
 If not, these conditions may well signal the early stages of a crash.
 Either handle these competently or initiate a WDT timeout.
 For the cost of a handful of lines of code you may keep a 60 Minutes camera crew from appearing at your door.